marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   :option:`-Warray-parameter` option triggers warnings for similar problems involving ordinary array arguments.

+.. option:: -Wno-vla-parameter

+  Default option value for :option:`-Wvla-parameter`.

-.. option:: -Wvolatile-register-var, -Wno-volatile-register-var
+.. option:: -Wvolatile-register-var

   Warn if a register variable is declared volatile.
 The volatile modifier does not inhibit all optimizations that may eliminate reads and/or writes to register variables.
 This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-volatile-register-var

+  Default option value for :option:`-Wvolatile-register-var`.

-.. option:: -Wdisabled-optimization, -Wno-disabled-optimization
+.. option:: -Wdisabled-optimization

   Warn if a requested optimization pass is disabled.
 This warning does not generally indicate that there is anything wrong with your code; it